cucumber/docs/README.md

   * [source](https://github.com/cucumber/cucumber)
   * See [SUMMARY.md](https://github.com/cucumber/cucumber/blob/master/SUMMARY.md) for the outline

-The goal is to move the documentation to this repo.
+## Current status

-When the new website is ready to go live, we should replace contents on old pages with a link and/or redirect to the new location, so that external links to the old documentation remain useful.
+With the new website being live, we're working on replacing the contents on old pages with a link and/or redirect to the new location, so that external links to the old documentation remain useful.

 ## Contributing Content